 St Paul’s was built in 1836 by J Butler (ICBS) as a chapelry of St Peter-the-Great, to provide for the barracks nearby and the suburb of Somerstown, which has now largely been demolished.
-Today, with St Pancras, it serves the centre of the city.
-It is a large rectangular box of galletted flint, typical for its date, with over-sized pairs of lancets between shallow buttresses.
-A small chancel was originally a robing room (ICBS).
+Today, with St Pancras, it suffices to serve the centre of the city.
+It is a large rectangular box of galletted flint, typical of its date, with over-sized pairs of lancets between shallow buttresses.
+What is today a small chancel was originally a robing room (ICBS).
 There was formerly a tower and its removal has affected the appearance of the church adversely.
 Quartermain ((W) p88) shows it had tall lancet-openings and a flat top.
 Its bottom stage survives as a porch.

 The roof in the broad interior has thin traceried struts in the spaces above the main beams.
 Unusually for the date, there is only a west gallery with an arcaded front – no side ones were planned (ICBS).
 The gallery extended into the tower space (1 after p12) through a large arch, now blocked.
 The arch to the east recess is quite ambitious, given its original utilitarian function.
 Until the 1990s, much of the interest of the interior came from the efforts to adapt it to late C19 liturgy.
 The sanctuary was extended into the nave behind low iron rails, with choir stalls and encaustic tiles on the floor, and a piscina and sedilia were provided in the east recess.
 The plan in the faculty of 1879 (WSRO Ep I/40/5827) is unsigned.
 Work was carried out in 1881-82 at a cost of £900 (KD 1899).
 In 1914, a chapel was formed on the south side and the roof was renewed in 1922.